-Primary placement at The Consultation Center (TCC) provides fellows with a range of community-based training experiences in consultation, prevention, program evaluation, staff development training, and related research.
+Primary placement at The Consultation Center (TCC) provides fellows with a range of community-based training experiences in consultation, prevention, program evaluation, staff development, and related research.
 Fellows receive professional training through project assignments under the supervision of faculty and staff.

 Primary placement, full year, 30 hours per week.

-Combined with a secondary placement at CMHC Adult Outpatient Services / 34 Park Street or Child & Adolescent Services / West Haven Mental Health Clinic for the full year, 15 hours per week.
+Combined with a secondary placement at Adult Community Mental Health Services or Child & Adolescent Services / West Haven Mental Health Clinic, or Substance Abuse Services / Substance Abuse Treatment Unit for the full year, 15 hours per week.

 Primary Placement: 2